OpenNebula/docs/source/deployment/open_cloud_storage_setup/ceph_ds.rst

 Using different modes
 --------------------------------------------------------------------------------

 When creating a VM Template you can choose to deploy the disks using the default Ceph mode or the SSH on.
-Note that the same mode will be used for all disks.
+Note that the same mode will be used for all disks of the VM.
 To set the deployment mode add the following attribute to the VM template:

 * ``TM_MAD_SYSTEM="ssh"``